nicklasfrahm/mykilio/README.md

 The documentation can be found at https://mykil.io.

-## 📂 Other files

-Tracking some files with Git is impractical, which is why these files can be found in this [Google Drive Folder](https://drive.google.com/drive/folders/1nM-uztG-QIkFoa5lGW787VEHX6BM3DAs?usp=sharing).
-Currently it contains the following content:

-- `mcad/` - [FreeCAD](https://www.freecadweb.org/) assemblies and part files
-- `ecad/` - [CircuitJS1](https://lushprojects.com/circuitjs/) electronic circuit simulations

 ## 📊 Statistics

 Here are some statistics to document my learnings throughout the development process.